Public Flipper Releases

 .

 The JavaScript libraries published as part of a Flipper release closely follow the iOS release procedure.
-Same as before, it is a workflow that is triggered by one of the three events, which should in all but exceptional circumstances be a dispatch event.
+As with the iOS release, it's a workflow that is triggered by one of the three events, which should, in all but exceptional circumstances, be a dispatch event.
 The workflow is defined in publish-npm.yml.

 , flipper-babel-transformer